Grant-P/ECE387-Final-Camera/README.txt

 Uses an OV7670 non-FIFO VGA camera module to take a picture on the press of a button, and save the image as a JPEG on a MicroSD card.

+In this configuration, the Arduino requires a USB connection to power itself and the circuit.

 The Camera Code requires the following gcc libraries:
 	stdint.h
 	avr/io.h